newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/cemetery-certificate.md

 ---
-notesMd: >-
+notesMd: >
-  * work in progress, need to create cemetery industry (currently saved under all other businesses otherwise I can't save the draft)

-  * h2 and h3 still look the same, using h3 per Spencer
+  * h2 and h3 still look the same, using h3 per Spencer but ideally we want the h3's to be visually differentiated from the h2

-  * double check with Regina on info in parentheses for date of incorporation app req
 id: cemetery-certificate
 filename: cemetery-certificate
 displayname: cemetery-certificate